inverse-inc/packetfence-dhcp-forwarder/dhcp-forwarder/README.md

 ```
 go build
 ```
- * Outputed 'dhcp-forwarder' is the newly built binary file
+ * Newly built binary file would be named 'dhcp-forwarder'